benjie/hsbc-scrape/README.md

 Run selenium-standalone-server in one terminal, then run `npm start` in another and follow the prompts.

+### Faster, less secure method

-To save time you can pass your internet banking ID/password as options:
+To save time you can pass your internet banking ID/password as options, but **beware** - doing so may save them to your shell history:

-`coffee index.coffee -I IB0000000000 -p "correct horse battery staple"`
+` ./node_modules/.bin/coffee index.coffee -I IB0000000000 -p "correct horse battery staple"`

+**PROTIP**: check out `HISTCONTROL` in `bash`, particularly `ignorespace` to not log commands that start with a space.
+Check out this [LinuxJournal article on HISTCONTROL][].

+Or if you use `zsh` then check out `setopt histignorespace`.

 Bugs
 ----

 Pull requests welcome, please keep them focussed and tight - don't merge a whole load of new features and a rewrite into one pull request!

+[LinuxJournal article on HISTCONTROL]: http://www.linuxjournal.com/content/using-bash-history-more-efficiently-histcontrol